 - 1. Review the system requirements for the computer, noted above. - 2.
-Purchase a valid BruControl license. - 3.
-Download the latest release of the BruControl application from BruControl.com. - 4.
+Download the latest release of the BruControl application from BruControl.com. - 3.
 Unzip the files into a new, empty folder (not the same as the firmware).
-This can be done with Windows Explorer by opening the zip file, then using the extract function. - 5.
+This can be done with Windows Explorer by opening the zip file, then using the extract function. - 4.
+Install SQL Server Local Database (see SQL Server Considerations for additional details): - a.
+For newer computers: Download and install 2019 LocalDB (free) from: https://download.microsoft.com/download/7/c/1/7c14e92e-bdcb-4f89-b7cf-93543e7112d1/SqlLocalDB.msi - 5.
 Navigate to the folder where the files were unzipped (extracted) to. - 6.
 Run the "BruControl.exe" file.
-The computermay display a security warning.
+The computer may display a security warning.
 This is normal as the application is not yet formally published with a Windows certification. - 7.
 Open the Settings (gear icon).
 Select 'License'. - 8.
-Enter the email above in the License field.
+If activating with an 'EVALUATION' licence: - a.
+Select the 'START EVALUATION...' button and follow the steps to initiate this license. - 9.
+If activating with an existing license: - a.
+Enter the license email in the License field.
 Enter a unique password.
-Record the password and do not share it. - 9.
+Record the password and do not share it. - b.
 Select 'ACTIVATE'.
 The license status should indicate the license activation and verification date. - 10.
 To connect to an interface, make sure the appropriate interface firmware is installed into the interface.
 See the Firmware Installation and Setup in the Appendix for steps. - 11.
 BruControl will now connect with the interface(s).
 See Application Settings Interfaces below for steps.